UniSymNet: A Unified Symbolic Network Guided by Transformer: Abstract

 \section{Abstract}

-Symbolic Regression (SR) is a powerful technique for automatically discovering mathematical expressions from input data.
-Mainstream SR algorithms search for the optimal symbolic tree in a vast function space, but the increasing complexity of the tree structure limits their performance.
+Automatically discovering mathematical expressions is a challenging issue to precisely depict natural phenomena, in which Symbolic Regression (SR) is one of the most widely utilized techniques.
+Mainstream SR algorithms target on searching for the optimal symbolic tree, but the increasing complexity of the tree structure often limits their performance.
 Inspired by neural networks, symbolic networks have emerged as a promising new paradigm.
-However, most existing symbolic networks still face certain challenges: binary nonlinear operators $\{\times, \div\}$ cannot be naturally extended to multivariate operators, and training with fixed architecture often leads to higher complexity and overfitting.
-In this work, we propose a \textbf{Uni}fied \textbf{Sym}bolic \textbf{Net}work that unifies nonlinear binary operators into nested unary operators and define the conditions under which UniSymNet can reduce complexity.
-Moreover, we pre-train a Transformer model with a novel label encoding method to guide structural selection, and adopt objective-specific optimization strategies to learn the parameters of the symbolic network.
-UniSymNet shows high fitting accuracy, excellent symbolic solution rate, and relatively low expression complexity, achieving competitive performance on low-dimensional Standard Benchmarks and high-dimensional SRBench.
+However, existing symbolic networks still face certain challenges: binary nonlinear operators $\{\times, \div\}$ cannot be naturally extended to multivariate, training with fixed architecture often leads to higher complexity and overfitting.
+In this work, we propose a \textbf{Uni}fied \textbf{Sym}bolic \textbf{Net}work that unifies nonlinear binary operators into nested unary operators, thereby transforming them into multivariate operators.
+The capability of the proposed UniSymNet is deduced from rigorous theoretical proof, resulting in lower complexity and stronger expressivity.
+Unlike the conventional neural network training, we design a bi-level optimization framework: the outer level pre-trains a Transformer with sparse label encoding scheme to guide UniSymNet structure selection, while the inner level employs objective-specific strategies to optimize network parameters.
+This allows for flexible adaptation of UniSymNet structures to different data, leading to reduced expression complexity.
+The UniSymNet is evaluated on low-dimensional Standard Benchmarks and high-dimensional SRBench, and shows excellent symbolic solution rate, high fitting accuracy, and relatively low expression complexity.